United States commemorative coins: Early commemoratives

 Starting in the 1930s, the US Mint was criticized for issuing commemorative coins of dubious recognition and seemingly endless mint runs (the Oregon Trail Memorial 50-cent piece was minted 8 years during a 14-year span).
 Multiple unrelated commemoratives also were minted in many years, diminishing the significance of commemorative issues.
 In 1936 alone 19 commemorative half dollars were minted, not including two half dollars that were dated 1936 but were actually minted the following year.
 Three commemorative half dollars were proposed for issue in 1954, but all were vetoed by president Dwight D. Eisenhower due to the lack of interest expressed by collectors, and the period of early commemoratives ended that year with the 1954 Carver-Washington half dollar.

 Modern commemoratives

 In 1982, the US Mint resumed its commemorative coin program with the George Washington 250th Anniversary half dollar.
 Unlike the original commemoratives, only a few coins are released each year and are more popular with collectors.

 The Library of Congress eagle of 2000 was the first bi-metallic coin issued by the US Mint.
 Later that year, the mint released a 1,000 Icelandic króna coin commemorating the 1,000th anniversary of Leif Ericson's discovery of the Americas.
 This coin was struck on the same planchet as the silver dollar that also commemorated the event.

 The year 2017 marked the 225th anniversary of the US Mint.
 Although no traditional commemorative coins were issued for the occasion, the mint did produce a $100 coin, a special uncirculated mint set featuring coins with an "enhanced" finish, and a circulating penny featuring the P mint mark.

+Collecting

+Modern numismatists have devised several ways to collect the vast series of commemorative issues from the Mint.
+One of the most popular is to assemble a "type set" of issues, or one of each different issue minted.
+(For example, though the Oregon Trail half dollars were minted over a period of 14 years, only one issue is needed for a type collection).
+This allows collectors to avoid the rare varieties such as the Alabama Centennial half dollar with 2x2 mark and Grant "With Star" variety half dollar.

+Still others attempt to assembly a full set of each date, mint mark, and finish of coins, totaling 144 for the classic commemorative series.

+In 1983, a group of collectors formed the Society of U.S. Commemorative Coins.
+The group published a quarterly journal and conducted meetings at many of the major coin conventions around the country.
+The group disbanded in the early 2010s.